webdevelopers-eu/zolinga-cms/README.md

 <meta name="cms.template" content="public://{module}/{path}"/>
 ```

-If the `cms.template` starts with `public://` or `dist://` the system will expect the Zolinga URI path (see Zolinga inbuilt WIKI) to the template HTML file.
+If the `cms.template` starts with `public://` or `dist://` the system will expect the [Zolinga URI path](:Zolinga Core:Paths and Zolinga URI) to the template HTML file.
 Example: `public://zolinga-cms/templates/example/main.html`.

 ## Shuffling the Content